milanaryal/milanaryal.github.io/_posts/2015/2015-01-06-adding-hover-anchor-links-to-header-on-github-pages-using-jekyll.md

 }

 @media (max-width: 768px) {
-  /* do not display AnchorJS icon on less than 768px view point */ .anchorjs-link {
+  /* Do not display AnchorJS icon on less than 768px view point */ .anchorjs-link {
     display: none;
   }